Sunflower (The Beach Boys album): "Add Some Music to Your Day"

 "Add Some Music to Your Day" is a song with lyrics about the celebration of music and its ubiquitous presence in daily life.
 It was written by Brian, Mike Love, and their friend Joe Knott, who was not a professional songwriter.
 Biographer Peter Ames Carlin wrote that the song was a "pop-folk tune" that "seemed like a perfect statement of purpose to lead off the band's second decade, given the tune's shared, round-robin style lead vocal, full background harmonies, and a plainspoken lyric".

 "Got to Know the Woman"

 "Got to Know the Woman" is an R&B song by Dennis that features backing vocals from female session singers.
-White noted it was "one of the few Beach Boys songs that could honestly be called funky, its tinkly Dixieland piano a perfect foil for the coarse frivolity of the verses, which contain a boorish come-on to the object of one's lowest bump-and-grind fantasies.
+In White's words, it was "one of the few Beach Boys songs that could honestly be called funky, its tinkly Dixieland piano a perfect foil for the coarse frivolity of the verses, which contain a boorish come-on to the object of one's lowest bump-and-grind fantasies."